nestjs/docs.nestjs.com/content/introduction.md

-### Introduction
+### NestJS Introduction

-Nest is a framework for building efficient, scalable [Node.js](https://nodejs.org/) server-side applications.
+Nest (or NestJS) is a framework for building efficient, scalable [Node.js](https://nodejs.org/) server-side applications.
 It uses progressive JavaScript, is built with and fully supports [TypeScript](http://www.typescriptlang.org/) (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).

-Under the hood, Nest makes use of robust HTTP Server frameworks like [Express](https://expressjs.com/) (the default) and [Fastify](https://github.com/fastify/fastify).
-Nest provides a level of abstraction above these frameworks, but can also expose their APIs directly to the developer.
-This allows for easy use of the myriad third-party modules which are available for each platform.
+Under the hood, Nest makes use of robust HTTP Server frameworks like [Express](https://expressjs.com/) (the default) and optionally can be configured to use [Fastify](https://github.com/fastify/fastify) as well!

+Nest provides a level of abstraction _above_ these common NodeJS frameworks (Express/Fastify), but also exposes their APIs directly to the developer.
+This allows developers the freedom to use the myriad of third-party modules which are available for the underlying platform.

+> Note: Remember Nest (or NestJS) is an extension/abstraction above NodeJS itself - although similary named to libraries like (Next.js/Nuxt.js) which are server-side rendering abstractions/wrappers around React & Vue respectively - **NestJS is intended to be a NodeJS API framework** and isn't similar or comparable to Nextjs & Nuxtjs.

 #### Philosophy

 In recent years, thanks to Node.js, JavaScript has become the “lingua franca” of the web for both front and backend applications.
-This has given rise to awesome projects like [Angular](https://angular.io/), [React](https://github.com/facebook/react) and [Vue](https://github.com/vuejs/vue), which improve developer productivity and enable the construction of fast, testable, and extensible frontend applications.
-However, while plenty of superb libraries, helpers, and tools exist for Node (and server-side JavaScript), none of them effectively solve the main problem - **architecture**.
+This has given rise to awesome projects like [Angular](https://angular.io/), [React](https://github.com/facebook/react) and [Vue](https://github.com/vuejs/vue), which improve developer productivity and enable the creation of fast, testable, and extensible frontend applications.
+However, while plenty of superb libraries, helpers, and tools exist for Node (and server-side JavaScript), none of them effectively solve the main problem of - **Architecture**.

 Nest provides an out-of-the-box application architecture which allows developers and teams to create highly testable, scalable, loosely coupled, and easily maintainable applications.